-The SACOG Board of Directors serves as the Airport Land Use Commission (ALUC) for Sacramento, Sutter, Yolo and Yuba counties.
-California’s State Aeronautics Act (Public Utilities Code sections 21670 et seq.), identifies the role and responsibilities of the ALUCs in land use planning.
-The Act’s ALUC requirements are intended to ensure that proposed land uses near public-use airports are compatible with airport uses in terms of safety, noise and air space.
+The SACOG Board of Directors serves as the Airport Land Use Commission (ALUC) for Sacramento, Sutter, Yolo, and Yuba counties.
+California’s State Aeronautics Act (Public Utilities Code sections 21670 et seq.), identifies the role and responsibilities of ALUCs in land use planning.
+The Act is intended to ensure that proposed land uses in areas around public-use airports are compatible with continued airport operations.

-One of the ALUC’s primary functions is to develop and adopt a plan that identifies zones for safety, noise contours, and height restrictions, along with associated compatible land uses, for each public-use airport.
-These plans are referred to as Airport Land Use Compatibility Plans (ALUCPs).
-Currently, SACOG is working the Sacramento County Department of Airports to prepare the update the Mather ALUCP – information as described below.
+One of the ALUC’s primary functions is to develop and adopt an Airport Land Use Compatibility Plan (ALUCP) for each public-use airport within its jurisdiction.
+The ALUCP includes land use policies focused on four compatibility factors: safety, noise, airspace, and overflight.
+Currently, SACOG is working with the Sacramento County Department of Airports to prepare the update to the ALUCP for Mather Airport – information as described below.

 PUBLIC REVIEW DRAFT OF MATHER ALUCP

 Initial Study/Negative Declaration For Draft Mather Airport Land Use Compatibility Plan (ALUCP)

 Update: Public Comment Period Extended Through April 5, 2021